-Mangosteen was virtually unknown in North America until a Utah-based network marketing start-up introduced a mangosteen drink called XanGo in late 2002.
-XanGo is sold around the world through a network of independent distributors and many new mangosteen products have entered the market.
+Mangosteen was virtually unknown in North America until a Utah-based network marketing company introduced a product in late 2002.

 Although the "superfruit" properties are often attributed to the xanthone content, some of mangosteen's medicinal properties may be attributed to compounds called tannins in the rind.
 Tannins have anti-inflammatory, antiseptic, and astringent properties, and are used for such conditions as diarrhea, irritable bowel syndrome, and skin conditions.